Why is there a TB clearance requirement?

 Not everyone who has chicken pox or shingles necessarily develops Varicella immunity, so a blood titer to prove that you are "positive" for immunity is required.
 A doctor's note stating that you had chicken pox or shingles is not sufficient.

 What qualifies as an acceptable medical record?

-A medical record should have two identifiers (i.e. patient name and date of birth) plus type, date and outcome of each vaccine/titer administered.
+A medical record should include your name (in the Latin alphabet), plus the type, date and outcome of each vaccine/titer administered.
 There is no set format for these records, but it should be clear that they were prepared by a licensed medical provider.